FN Baby Browning

-The 1931 Fabrique Nationale (FN) Baby Browning is a small blowback-operated semi-automatic pistol designed by Belgium-born Dieudonné Saive and based on John Browning's 1908 Vest Pocket pistol.
-Chambered in .25 ACP (6.35x15 mm), the pistol features a six-round magazine capacity and is a striker-fired, single action, blowback mechanism.
-The manual thumb operated safety locks the slide in the closed position when engaged using side thumb pressure.
+The 1931 Fabrique Nationale (FN) Baby Browning is a small blowback-operated, semi-automatic pistol designed by Belgium-born Dieudonné Saive and based on John Browning's 1908 Vest Pocket pistol.
+Chambered with the .25 Automatic Colt Pistol (ACP) cartridge (6.35×15mm), the pistol accepts a six-round magazine and features a manual safety.
+It uses a striker-fired, single action, blowback mechanism.

 History

-FN produced under license from the American arms designer John Browning the revolutionary Model 1905 pocket pistol.
-Despite the name FN used for this pistol, it was later marketed as the FN 1906, the V.P. .25 (V.P. denoting Vest Pocket), and most confusingly, the Baby.
+Prior to the Baby Browning, in 1906 FN produced the Model 1905 pocket pistol under license from American arms designer John Browning.
+Despite the name FN initially used for this pistol, it was later marketed as the FN 1906, the V.P. .25 (V.P. denoting Vest Pocket) and the Baby.

+The 1905 Vest Pocket pistol included a grip safety mechanism and a small safety lever on the left side of the frame that locked the trigger.
+To allow easy disassembly, the safety lever locked the slide about a half inch back from the front.

+The three FN Browning Models 1905/1906/Vest Pocket Pistol are tradenames identifying the same single model; the model received its first patent in 1905 and production started in 1906; in 1931 the smaller profile version, Baby Browning, started production.

-The .25 ACP cartridge became widely available during this time.
-The term ACP stands for "Automatic Colt Pistol".
-This cartridge was among the first automatic pistol cartridges to be utilized worldwide.
-It was designed with a semi-rimmed shell casing made of brass.
-The rim of the shell casing had a slightly larger circumference than the base of the cartridge and an extractor groove was cut directly above it.
-The shell casing was headspaced on this small rim; however, the utilization of the rim in this design complicated the mechanics of the cartridge because, while still in the magazine, the rim of one cartridge would sometimes get hung up on the extractor groove of the following cartridge (also known as "rim lock").
+The .25 ACP cartridge became widely available during this period.
+This cartridge was among the first automatic pistol cartridges used worldwide.
+It had a semi-rimmed brass casing.
+The rim of the casing had a slightly larger diameter than the base, with an extractor groove cut above it.
+The casing headspaced on this small rim; however, the rim sometimes caught on the extractor groove of the following cartridge in the magazine, a phenomenon known as "rim lock".

-The 1905 Vest Pocket pistol incorporated a grip safety mechanism and also a small safety lever on the left side of the frame, which locked the trigger.
-In addition, this safety lever locked the slide about a half inch back from the front of the pistol to enable easy disassembly.

-Military Use
+Military use

-During the Vietnam War it was issued to MACV-SOG teams with a wallet-like concealment holster as a last resort gun.
-The pistol, fitted with a suppressor, has also been used by North Korean infiltrators.
+During the Vietnam War, the pistol was issued to the US special operations group, the Military Assistance Command, Vietnam - Studies and Operations Group (MACV-SOG) with a wallet-like concealment holster to be used as a "last-resort" gun.
+The pistol, fitted with a suppressor, was also used by North Korean infiltrators.